-Section 16 provides for the appointment and term of the Interim Resolution Professional by the adjudicating authority.
+Section 16 provides for the appointment and term of the interim resolution Professional by the adjudicating authority.
 The section reads as follows:

-- (1) The Adjudicating Authority shall appoint an interim resolution professional on the insolvency commencement date. - (2) Where the application for corporate insolvency resolution process is made by a financial creditor or the corporate debtor, as the case may be, the resolution professional, as proposed respectively in the application under section 7 or section 10, shall be appointed as the interim resolution professional, if no disciplinary proceedings are pending against him. - (3) Where the application for corporate insolvency resolution process is made by an operational creditor and- - (a) no proposal for an interim resolution professional is made, the Adjudicating Authority shall make a reference to the Board for the recommendation of an insolvency professional who may act as an interim resolution professional; - (b) a proposal for an interim resolution professional is made under sub-section (4) of section 9, the resolution professional as proposed, shall be appointed as the interim resolution professional, if no disciplinary proceedings are pending against him. - (4) The Board shall, within ten days of the receipt of a reference from the Adjudicating Authority under subsection (3), recommend the name of an insolvency professional to the Adjudicating Authority against whom no disciplinary proceedings are pending. - (5) The term of the interim resolution professional shall continue till the date of appointment of the resolution professional under section 22.

-Appointment of Interim Resolution Professional.- Section 16 provides that the NCLT shall appoint an interim resolution professional on the insolvency commencement date.
-[Section 16(1)] This ensures that there is no delay in the insolvency resolution process and the corporate debtor is managed by the Interim Resolution Professional from the first day itself, leaving no room for the promoters/directors of the corporate debtor to take any fraudulent or wrong step with regard to the business of the corporate debtor during the insolvency period.
+- 1. The Adjudicating Authority shall appoint an interim resolution professional on the insolvency commencement date.
+[Prior the amendment vide the Insolvency and Bankruptcy Code (Amendment) Ordinance, 2019, it read "within fourteen days from the insolvency commencement date"] - 2.
+Where the application for corporate insolvency resolution process is made by a financial creditor or the corporate debtor, as the case may be, the resolution professional, as proposed respectively in the application under section 7 or section 10, shall be appointed as the interim resolution professional, if no disciplinary proceedings are pending against him. - 3.
+Where the application for corporate insolvency resolution process is made by an operational creditor and - (a) no proposal for an interim resolution professional is made, the adjudicating authority shall make a reference to the Board for the recommendation of an insolvency professional who may act as an interim resolution professional; - (b) a proposal for an interim resolution professional is made under sub-section (4) of section 9, the resolution professional as proposed, shall be appointed as the interim resolution professional, if no disciplinary proceedings are pending against him. - 4.
+The Board shall, within ten days of the receipt of a reference from the adjudicating authority under subsection (3), recommend the name of an insolvency professional to the adjudicating authority against whom no disciplinary proceedings are pending. - 5.
+The term of the interim resolution professional shall continue till the date of appointment of the resolution professional under section 22. - Appointment of Interim Resolution Professional Section 16 provides that the NCLT shall appoint an interim resolution professional on the insolvency commencement date.
+[Section 16(1)] this ensures that there is no delay in the insolvency resolution process and the corporate debtor is managed by the Interim Resolution Professional from the first day itself, leaving no room for the promoters/directors of the corporate debtor to take any fraudulent or wrong step with regard to the business of the corporate debtor during the insolvency period.